moongodhax/INSTApi/README.md

 # INSTApi
-Python Instagram Private Api
+### Python Instagram Private Api
 It's Instagram's mobile API.
-It contains not all possible methods.
+Contains not all possible methods but it can pass instagram challenge.

 Example: